 Examples of this phylum include Balanoglossus and Saccoglossus.

-Chordates are animals characterized by the presence of notochord at some stage of development.
-This phylum is fundamentally characterized by the presence of a notochord.
-It has an upper side, hollow nerve cord, paired with pharyngeal gill slits.
-The general characteristic features of Chordates are:
+Chordates are animals characterized by the presence of notochord at some stage during their development.
+Members possess a hollow nerve cord and pharyngeal gill slits.
+The other general characteristic features of Chordates are:

 - They are bilaterally symmetrical, triploblastic, and coelomate with the organ-system level of organization.